 Colleyville is a medium-sized city located in the state of Texas.
-With a population of 25,487 people and three constituent neighborhoods, Colleyville is the 120th largest community in Texas.
+With a population of 27,091 people and three constituent neighborhoods, Colleyville is the 120th largest community in Texas.

 Colleyville home prices are not only among the most expensive in Texas, but Colleyville real estate also consistently ranks among the most expensive in America.

-Colleyville is a decidedly white-collar city, with fully 92.30% of the workforce employed in white-collar jobs, well above the national average.
+Colleyville is a decidedly white-collar city, with fully 91.64% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Colleyville is a city of managers, professionals, and sales and office workers.
-There are especially a lot of people living in Colleyville who work in management occupations (21.00%), sales jobs (16.65%), and business and financial occupations (10.76%).
+There are especially a lot of people living in Colleyville who work in management occupations (26.95%), sales jobs (13.14%), and business and financial occupations (11.64%).

 Also of interest is that Colleyville has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 9.84% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 12.66% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Do you like to read, write and learn?
 If you move to Colleyville, you'll likely find that many of your neighbors like to as well.
-Colleyville is one of the more educated communities in America, with a full 64.76% of its adults having a college degree or even advanced degree, compared to a national average across all communities of 21.84%.
+Colleyville is one of the more educated communities in America, with a full 65.19% of its adults having a college degree or even advanced degree, compared to a national average across all communities of 21.84%.

-The per capita income in Colleyville in 2010 was $71,495, which is wealthy relative to Texas and the nation.
-This equates to an annual income of $285,980 for a family of four.
+The per capita income in Colleyville in 2018 was $78,086, which is wealthy relative to Texas and the nation.
+This equates to an annual income of $312,344 for a family of four.